 Astaxanthin is a specific type of antioxidant known as a carotenoid.
 Other carotenoids you may be familiar with include lycopene, beta-carotene, zeaxanthin, and lutein.

-Along with being antioxidants, carotenoids are also the red, yellow, or orange pigments that give certain plants and algae their coloring.
+Along with being antioxidants, carotenoids are also the red, yellow, or orange pigments that give certain plants and algae their coloring, and microalgae are a rich source of carotenoids, including this pigment.
 For example, lycopene gives the red to tomatoes and beta-carotene the orange to carrots.

-Consuming carotenoids, in general, is excellent for your health.
-They have many known health benefits, especially boosting eye health and potentially reducing the risk of certain cancers.
+Consuming a dosage of foods high in carotenoids, in general, is excellent for your health, as they are rich in nutrients and have many known health benefits, especially boosting eye health and potentially reducing the risk of certain cancers.